ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-05-14-FOVMapping1.md

 The happiness of achievement aside, you could be feeling uncomfortable about the artifacts and lacking features.
 If so, please take a look at the next post to see how the elaboration completes FOV mapping!

+You may find the entire source code [here](https://github.com/StupaSoft/FOVMapping)

 # References

 [1] https://www.albertford.com/shadowcasting/